ICE agents deployed at Pittsburgh airport

 see more of our stories on Google.

-U.S. Immigration and Customs Enforcement agents are expected at Pittsburgh International Airport on Monday — a day after President Trump said he's sending ICE to U.S. airports to assist TSA.
+U.S. Immigration and Customs Enforcement agents were deployed to Pittsburgh International Airport on Monday — a day after President Trump said he was sending ICE to U.S. airports to assist the Transportation Security Administration.

-Why it matters: Transportation Security Administration officers have been working without pay for more than five weeks during the partial Department of Homeland Security shutdown.
+Why it matters: TSA officers have been working without pay for more than five weeks during the partial Department of Homeland Security shutdown.

 By the numbers: ICE agents have been deployed to more than a dozen airports, CNN reports.